 A white filling is placed during a single visit with the use of a local anesthetic to ensure your treatment is comfortable.
 If you are concerned about tooth decay or have a damaged tooth, schedule a visit with Dr. Paulen in our Sandy Springs dentist office as soon as possible.

 Early treatment will prevent further deterioration and even possible tooth loss.
-Dr. Paulen welcomes new patients and offers convenient payment option, including a dental membership plan to help you budget your dental care.
+Dr. Paulen welcomes new patients and offers convenient payment options, including a dental membership plan to help you budget your dental care.

 Dental Fillings FAQs